A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Introduction

 \section{Introduction}

-Abstract Meaning Representations (AMR) \cite{Banarescu13abstractmeaning} are a broad-coverage semantic formalism which represents sentence meaning as rooted labeled directed acyclic graphs.
+Abstract Meaning Representation (AMR; \citealt{Banarescu13abstractmeaning}) is a broad-coverage semantic formalism which represents sentence meaning as rooted labeled directed acyclic graphs.
 The representations have been exploited in a wide range of tasks, including text summarization~\cite{Liu2015TowardAS,dohare2017text,Hardy2018GuidedNL}, machine translation~\cite{Jones2012SemanticsBasedMT,Song2019SemanticNM}, paraphrase detection~\cite{Issa2018AbstractMR} and question answering~\cite{Mitra2016AddressingAQ}.

-An AMR graph can be regarding as consisting of multiple concept subgraphs, which can be individually aligned to sentence tokens~\cite{Flanigan2014ADG}.
+An AMR graph can be regarded as consisting of multiple concept subgraphs, which can be individually aligned to sentence tokens~\cite{Flanigan2014ADG}.
 In Figure~\ref{fig:amr-example}, each dashed box represents the boundary of a single semantic subgraph.
 Red arrows represent the alignment between subgraphs and tokens.
-For example, `(o / opine-01: ARG1 (t / thing))' signifies something that triggers the frame `opine-01' and fills its semantic role ARG1.
+For example, `(o / opine-01: ARG1 (t / thing))' refers to a combination of the predicate `opine-01' and a filler of its semantic role ARG1.
 Intuitively, this subgraph needs to be aligned to the token `opinion'.
 Similarly, `(b / boy)' should be aligned to the token `boy'.
-Given such an alignment and segmentation, it can be straightforward to construct a simple {\it graph-based} parser; for example, parsing could be framed as tagging input tokens with subgraphs (including empty subgraphs), followed by predicting relations between the subgraphs.
-The key obstacle to training an AMR parser is that the segmentation and alignment between AMR subgraphs and words are latent, i.e. not annotated in the data.
+Given such an alignment and segmentation, it is straightforward to construct a simple parser: parsing can be framed as tagging input tokens with subgraphs (including empty subgraphs), followed by predicting relations between the subgraphs.
+The key obstacle to training such an AMR parser is that the segmentation and alignment between AMR subgraphs and words are latent, i.e. not annotated in the data.